 Comment on the statement that “colloid is not a substance but a state of substance”.

-NCERT solutions for Class 12 Chemistry chapter 5 - Surface Chemistry
+NCERT solutions for Class 12 Chemistry Textbook chapter 5 - Surface Chemistry

-NCERT solutions for Class 12 Chemistry chapter 5 (Surface Chemistry) include all questions with solution and detail explanation.
+NCERT solutions for Class 12 Chemistry Textbook chapter 5 (Surface Chemistry) include all questions with solution and detail explanation.
 This will clear students doubts about any question and improve application skills while preparing for board exams.
 The detailed, step-by-step solutions will help you understand the concepts better and clear your confusions, if any.
-Shaalaa.com has the CBSE Chemistry Textbook for Class 12 solutions in a manner that help students grasp basic concepts better and faster.
+Shaalaa.com has the CBSE Class 12 Chemistry Textbook solutions in a manner that help students grasp basic concepts better and faster.

 Using NCERT Class 12 solutions Surface Chemistry exercise by students are an easy way to prepare for the exams, as they involve solutions arranged chapter-wise also page wise.
 The questions involved in NCERT Solutions are important questions that can be asked in the final exam.
 Maximum students of CBSE Class 12 prefer NCERT Textbook Solutions to score more in exam.

-Get the free view of chapter 5 Surface Chemistry Class 12 extra questions for Chemistry and can use shaalaa.com to keep it handy for your exam preparation
+Get the free view of chapter 5 Surface Chemistry Class 12 extra questions for Class 12 Chemistry Textbook and can use Shaalaa.com to keep it handy for your exam preparation